GoosefleetEO/django-eveuniverse/docs/operations.md

 This app uses [Celery](https://docs.celeryproject.org/en/stable/index.html) for loading large sets of data, e.g. with the load commands.
 Please make sure celery is setup and working for your Django project.

+In addition you need to have a configuration for celery_once.

+Note that in case your installation is running with Alliance Auth, then you already have a celery once configuration and can skip this step.

-In addition you need to configure celery_once for celery.
-Eve Universe comes with generic Django backend, which should work with most Django installations and which can be setup like so:
+Eve Universe comes with generic Django backend, which should work with most Django installations and which can be setup by adding this to your celery configuration file (e.g. `celery.py`):

 ```python
 celery_app.conf.ONCE = {